sernst/pipper/README.md

 AWS credentials can be specified in a myriad of ways.
 Pipper will try to identify credentials in the following order:

+__1. Explicit Credentials:__ You can specify the AWS credentials directly on the command line with the `--credentials` flag:

+* `-c --credentials <AWS_ACCESS_KEY_ID> <AWS_SECRET> <AWS_SESSION_TOKEN>`

+This can be useful for situations where profiles are not initialized or undesirable.
+If your credentials do not require a session token, which is usually the case, that argument can be omitted.
+It's also possible to specify a missing token using a `0` value for the `<AWS_SESSION_TOKEN>` argument for simplicity in cases where omitting the value is more difficult than including it with an explicit ignore value.

-__1. Pipper Configuration:__ Using pipper's _repository_ command action, you can store credentials and remote information in a pipper config file.
+__2. Pipper Configuration:__ Using pipper's _repository_ command action, you can store credentials and remote information in a pipper config file.
 If you do create a pipper repository configuration, which stores AWS credentials, you can reference that repository configuration by name to provide credentials to the